 Increasingly, Reiki is offered as a part of integrated care at hospitals and other healthcare facilities.
 For example, at the Dana-Farber Cancer Institute, Reiki has been used successfully to help control disease symptoms and treatment side effects including pain, anxiety, nausea, and sleep disturbance.
 In addition, Reiki has helped long-term cancer survivors achieve a more positive self-image, and has helped patients with terminal disease to achieve serenity.
 Reiki has also helped relieve the stress and emotional burden experienced by those caring for seriously ill family members.

 Anyone can learn to practice Reiki.
 No special skills, prior experience, or educational degrees are required.
 Reiki is not “taught,” but rather is transferred to the student during a Reiki class.
 Through a series of initiations administered by a Reiki master, the flow of Reiki energy within the student is enhanced, which allows the student to then facilitate the flow of Reiki energy to others.

-In the lineage of Mrs. Hawayo Takata, who brought Reiki to the United States from Japan, reiki training consists of three levels, designated Level 1, Level 2, and the Master/Instructor Level.
-The NYC Reiki Center strictly follows the teachings of Mrs. Takata, as it is through her direct lineage that we were trained.
+In the lineage of Hawayo Takata, who brought Reiki to the United States from Japan, Reiki training consists of three levels, designated Level 1, Level 2, and the Master/Instructor Level.
+The NYC Reiki Center strictly follows the teachings of Takata, as it is through her direct lineage that we were trained.
 Reiki Master Brian Brunius teaches our Reiki courses almost word-for-word as they were passed down to us through her lineage, following the oral tradition of Japan.

 The NYC Reiki Center offers classes and workshops monthly throughout the year.
 Please check our class schedule page for a listing of upcoming classes and workshops.